Brahvim/text-reverser/README.md

 # text-reverser
-A terrible website that 'humorises' text that you enter in a textbox using terribly written code.
+A terrible looking website that 'humorises' text that you enter in a textbox using terribly written code.

 **I didn't add a license because:**